robgjansen/onionperf/README.md

 processes, and is transferred through Tor using Tor client processes and an ephemeral Tor Onion Service.
-Tor control information and TGen performance statistics are logged to disk, analyzed once per day to produce a json stats database and files that can feek into Torperf, and can later be used to visualize changes in Tor client performance over time.
+Tor control information and TGen performance statistics are logged to disk, analyzed once per day to produce a json stats database and files that can feed into Torperf, and can later be used to visualize changes in Tor client performance over time.

 For more information, see https://github.com/robgjansen/onionperf.